melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 For this workshop we will clone the janis-translate-examples github repo.

-This repo contains the sample data we will need to run translated tools / workflows for verificatio.
+This repo contains the sample data we will need to run translated tools / workflows for verification.
 It also contains the "completed" translations which we will work toward in this workshop.

 Run the following commands to clone the janis-translate-examples repo, and change to the repo directory: